electrolux-oss/aws-cost-exporter/README.md

 }
 ```

+Note thats is also possible to use the AWS-IAM-Role attached to the running EC2-Instance, see `aws_authentication.method` in exporter_config.yaml.
+Therefore it might be necessry to increase the instance's `httpPutResponseHopLimit`. e.g. via aws-cli

+`aws ec2 modify-instance-metadata-options --instance-id $INSTANCE_ID --http-put-response-hop-limit 3 --http-endpoint enabled`

 ## Deployment

 Modify the `exporter_config.yaml` file first, then use one of the following methods to run the exporter.